 Applicants to the Mount Sinai Beth Israel Doctoral Internship in Clinical Psychology program must be enrolled in a clinical or counseling psychology Ph.D. or Psy.D. program accredited by the American Psychological Association.
 There is a minimum of three years of graduate training (supervised clinical experience and coursework) required at the time of application.
-Each applicant needs to have obtained a Mastersdegree and have their dissertation proposal accepted by the ranking deadline as well as having passed comprehensive exams by the application deadline.
-We will consider applicants who have an F-1 visa.
+Each applicant needs to have obtained a Masters degree and have their dissertation proposal accepted by the ranking deadline as well as having passed comprehensive exams by the application deadline.
+We will accept applications from students with F-1 visas.
 All applicants who match with our program will participate in a rigorous onboarding process through Human Resources.
 A background check will be conducted that includes arrest history.
 If this is a concern for you, please contact the Training Director prior to your application.
-In addition, drug testing will be done and any illicit substance use for any reason, including marijuana, will prohibit the applicant from attending the program.
+In addition, drug testing will be done and any illicit substance use, will prohibit the applicant from attending the program.
+As a healthcare worker, you must be able to show proof of COVID-19 vaccination as well as other vaccinations to work at Mount Sinai Beth Israel.